Facing perjury charges, Florida superintendent steps down to give ‘peace’ to Parkland survivors

 At a special school board meeting Tuesday, about 20 people — including clergy and local business leaders — praised Runcie’s leadership and criticized board members for having discussed the possibility of ending his contract following the indictment.

 The district’s separation agreement with Runcie and Myrick could be voted on as early as Thursday.
-His lawyers have said that he plans to plead not guilty to the perjury charge, which could carry up to five years in prison.
+His lawyers have said he plans to plead not guilty to the perjury charge, which could carry up to five years in prison.